Arnav131003/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction

-Comparing several Learning algorithms on Wine quality database from Kaggle and determining the best algorithm to be used
+Finding the best Classifier Algorithm on Red_Wine Database from Kaggle